 E-money is becoming increasingly popular.
 The cryptocurrency industry is relatively young and untapped by many people.
 Therefore, there is a fear that Internet operations in the field of finance are accessible only to a narrow circle of people, so-called “advanced users”.
 This opinion is erroneous.
 Bitcoin is available for all, it is understandable and easy to use.
 It will take you a few minutes to have your own Bitcoin wallet and buy Bitcoin.
+The only things you will need is an email address along with a bank account and then you can start bitcoin mixing, mining and exchange.
+Coinomize will help you a lot in this regard.
 Next, you become a cryptocurrency holder and you can dispose of Bitcoins at your discretion.

 The first and most important step, which scares and slows down many, is to create your own Bitcoin wallet.
 There are a lot of specials on Internet sites, both new and already time-tested.
 The easiest and most proven Bitcoin wallet to date is an international Bitcoinofficial.org service.